Todd: Hello can you say your name please?

 The cool breeze especially in summertime when it gets quite hot, a cool gentle breeze.

 If something is 'gentle,' it is soft or not strong.
+A breeze is a very light wind.
 Notice the following:

-- The gently movement of the boat was relaxing.
+- The gentle movement of the boat was relaxing.

 - You must be gentle when you hold a new baby.